 It's easy for some to get carried away after their first property purchase, but remember step 1 - your aims.
 Ensuring you're making a profit on your portfolio is extremely important, as you could run out of money quickly if you don't keep your eyes open.

-Your income from let properties needs to cover the mortgage payments as well as other costs, while also offering a decent return.
+Your income from let properties needs to cover the house repayments as well as other costs, while also offering a decent return.
 If you experience void periods, be prepared for the outgoings in this time period on things like council tax and utilities.

 Step 5 - Check on your Tenants